 Mary Jackson Scroggins, Advocate and survivor

-Joan’s husband has a good job, and an employee-based insurance plan.
-It was not until Joan was diagnosed with breast cancer, however than she learned that there was a $25000 cap on coverage for any single condition.
+Judy’s husband has a good job, and an employee-based insurance plan.
+It was not until Judy was diagnosed with breast cancer, however than she learned that there was a $25000 cap on coverage for any single condition.
 The diagnosis was frightening but the prospect of not being able to afford her care or bankrupting her family was terrifying.
-Joan’s doctor assured her they would work with her and that she would get the best available treatment regardless of her ability to pay.
-It made a big difference for Joan as she went through the process, but her experience also played a major role in turning her into an advocate.
+Judy’s doctor assured her they would work with her and that she would get the best available treatment regardless of her ability to pay.
+It made a big difference for Judy as she went through the process, but her experience also played a major role in turning her into an advocate.

 “I had just learned my diagnosis, and then the insurance coverage issue came up.
 There was no way that twenty-five thousand dollars was going to cover my treatment, even if there we no complications.
 I thought to myself….I just can’t afford to have cancer.”